Registered Agent Service

 At Northwest, our registered agent service also provides much more.
 Free mail forwarding, expert Corporate Guides® and Privacy by Default®—that’s us doing business the right way.

 Hire A Registered Agent Or Be Your Own?

-It’s true that in all states, you can be your own business’s registered agent.
+It is true that in all states, you can be your own registered agent and doing so will cost you $0.
 But do you want to be?
 Being a registered agent means being available at your business’s location during normal business hours, five days a week, something most new business owners have trouble doing since they’re busy starting their business.
 Being a registered agent also means being responsible for tax forms and tracking annual report dates with the state, things that can easily be forgotten and cost you in the long run.
 The one upside to not hiring a registered agent is you’ll save the annual fee.
 But the freedom you gain from hiring one often makes up for the expenditure.

 Registered Agent FAQ

 What is a registered agent?

 A registered agent is a person or company designated to receive service of process and official mail on behalf of a business.
 Registered agents are also known as statutory agents, resident agents, and agents for service of process.

 Each state requires registered business entities (such as corporations, LLCs and LPs) to appoint a registered agent on their formation documents.
 These formation documents (often called “articles of organization” or “articles of incorporation”) are filed with the state.
 The information listed in the formation documents becomes public record.

 What is service of process?